nubomedia/developer-guidelines/docs/advanced/cdn_connector.md

 	public void deleteVideo(String videoId) throws CdnException;

 	/**
-	 * Returns a JSON object with the list of all uploaded videos on the registered user�s channel
+	 * Returns a JSON object with the list of all uploaded videos on the registered user's channel
 	 * @throws CdnException - CDN exception thrown in case of failure */ public void getChannelList() throws CdnException;